Mark 5:1-20 The People’s Response

 and lead me in the way everlasting.

 Dear Heavenly Father, I am a fearful and weak creature, saved by grace yet still on this earth with all its influence to sin.
-By saving me, you have given me power to overcome the temptations of the flesh.
+By the power of your Cross and Resurrection, You have given me power to overcome the temptations of the flesh.
 Yet my still-sinful nature shrinks from your correction and even from your beautiful holiness.
 I bathe in your beautiful love, but then sin gets hold of me again and I relinquish into it.
 My guilt drives me to avoid you and your Word when my heart longs for your peace.
-Overcome me, Lord; search my heart and know me and see if there be any sin in me.
+Overcome me, Lord; search my heart and know me and see my sin.
+Bring me to see it and to own it responsibly before You.
 Correct me and bring me to wholeness as you did with this man.
 Let me never stumble another with my reticence to humble myself before you.
 Let all see you as Lord in my life.
 In Jesus’ blessed Name, Amen.

 Join me in the next post as we view the intimate parting scene with the Strong Man of Gadara and His Christ.